THE NEW YORK WRITERS CRITIQUE GROUP

 Q: CAN I CHOOSE TO READ MY WORK ALOUD IF I WANT TO?

 If it’s short, sure.
 Poetry and scripts lend themselves especially well to this.
 I’ve even seen small scenes from scripts performed by multiple readers.
 If it’s a longer piece, we really won’t have time.
 Bear in mind that the critique you receive will mostly be based on the written page and not on your performance.

 Q: CAN I PROMOTE MY RECENTLY PUBLISHED BOOK TO THE GROUP?

 This is a frequent question at Writers Groups, and the answer is “kind of.”
 While your fellow writers are happy to celebrate your achievement, we’re here to talk about the craft, not to be your customers.
-Please do announce your recent publication, show off your book, and feel free to drop a quick plug for “how you can buy.”
+Please do announce your recent publication, show off your book, and feel free to drop a quick plug including where we can buy your work.
 But remember we are your peers, so please don’t come to a meeting just to sell your product.
 It’s disrespectful and makes you look bad.
-Bear in mind we are all writers, so many of us have a similar drive to sell our books–and while we want to support you, there are only so many hours (and dollars) we can devote to reading.
+We are all writers, so many of us have a similar drive to sell our books–but that’s not what these meetings are for.

 Respectfully, if your main interest is selling your book, then I’d suggest you find a book club or other group of readers–not a group of writers.
 However if you’re joining us to talk writing, and help others improve their craft, please don’t hesitate to show us your work.